 If you already have started a WordPress site, or are familiar with the platform, you can download WooCommerce to start selling on your WordPress site.
 This plug-in is open-source, free to download and includes the full range of e-commerce features.
 Compared with Shopify, however, WooCommerce is best-suited for business owners who have some technical knowledge to take advantage of its open-source nature.

+Most often thought of as website builder, Squarespace also offers e-commerce capabilities and is known for its modern templates.
+You can choose from two eCommerce-specific plans from Squarespace.
 Like Shopify, Squarespace is user-friendly and can accommodate business owners of all technical skill levels.
 However, as a website builder first, Squarespace may not offer as many features, tools, or add-ons as some other alternatives.